 The IDS Aeronautical Information Management solution allows the user to automate their aeronautical data management and publication processes, including the configurable production of aeronautical data packages, charts and documents, such as Aeronautical Information Publications (AIP), through an automated rules-driven process.
 This provides better data distribution in terms of quality and timeliness of both data and products, and to contributes to improved safety, increased efficiency and greater cost-effectiveness of the air navigation system.

-Aircraft, either leaving or arriving at an airport need to follow a stringent set of flight procedures.
+Aircraft, during the flight (either leaving, arriving at an airport, or on cruise phases) need to follow a stringent set of tracks and flight procedures.
 The design of these procedures needs to follow certain regulations such as ICAO PANS-OPS, FAA TERPS and Canadian TP 308, and it is also recommended by ICAO in Doc.
 9906 Vol 5 that ground validation is performed as part of the design process.

 Air traffic utilizes specific areas of airspace, routes and waypoints.
-These are designed by Air Navigation Service Providers (ANSPs) and need to be compliant with PANS-OPS criteria.
-This means that obstacle protection areas need to be created from terrain and obstacle assessments, and lateral and vertical assessments need to be performed.
-This can be time consuming and easily be a source of errors if performed manually.
+These are designed and maintained by Air Navigation Service Providers (ANSPs) and need to be compliant with ICAO / US or local criteria.
+This means that the space used for flight operations needs to be regularly maintained for safe operations, and lateral and vertical separation need to be performed.
+This can be time consuming and easily be a source of errors if manually performed.

 The IDS Airspace Designer solution greatly reduces the time needed to design airspaces and routes and can also improve safety by providing a higher level of data quality and integrity.

 Airspace protection and obstacle clearance are vital to ensuring safe airport and aircraft operations.
 Regulations, procedures and standards exist for determining obstructions to navigable airspace, including the height of buildings, antennas, trees, and other objects in the vicinity of airports.
-Airports and Air Navigation Service Providers (ANSPs) are required by ICAO to publish obstacle charts for various scenarios including Enroute Obstacles (Type A), Obstacles Impacting Aerodrome Circling Areas (Type B), and Precision Approach Charts.
+Airports and Air Navigation Service Providers (ANSPs) are required by ICAO to publish obstacle charts for various scenarios including engine-out and emergency operations.

-The IDS electronic Terrain and Obstacle Data-set (e-TOD Suite) is designed to manage airport, terrain and obstacle data, and to aid in the creation and maintenance of obstacle charts, ensuring that data quality and integrity is of the highest level and in compliance with international data quality requirements (ICAO Annex 15, Amendments 33, 34 and 36).
+The IDS electronic Terrain and Obstacle Data-set (e-TOD Suite) is designed to import, validate and disseminate airport, terrain and obstacle data, and to aid in the creation and maintenance of aerodrome surfaces (for safe operations) and obstacle charts, ensuring that data quality and integrity is of the highest level and in compliance with international data quality requirements (ICAO Annex 15, up to the latest amendments).

+Safe flight operations are based on secure electromagnetic signals propagation in the air.
 Airports and their surrounding environments contain a lot of electromagnetic radiating equipment as well as many reflecting surfaces.
-This electromagnetic interference (EMI) can affect the performance of communications, navigation and surveillance (CNS) equipment and therefore reduce safety.
+This electromagnetic propagation and eventually interference presence (EMI) can affect the performance of communications, navigation and surveillance (CNS) equipment and therefore reduce safety.
 These effects also need to be taken into account when placing a new NAVAID as incorrect positioning could cause a shadow effect.

 IDS’s Electromagnetic Airport Control and Survey (EMACS) provides computerized electromagnetic modeling of both the airport itself as well as the environment around it and can aid in identifying the performance of CNS equipment and also aid in optimizing NAVAID placement.

-Users of aeronautical data and information, especially Air Navigation Service Providers (ANSPs), have a need to access and distribute both static and dynamic aeronautical data efficiently and accurately.
+Users of aeronautical data and information, especially Air Navigation Service Providers (ANSPs) and military agencies, have a need to access and distribute both static and dynamic aeronautical data efficiently and accurately.
 Prompt and high quality distribution of data contributes to improved safety and increases the efficiency and cost-effectiveness for all users of aeronautical information.

 ANSPs, airports, air forces and meteorological services all need to be able to share information with each other quickly and reliably.
 To do this, ICAO introduced AMHS (or ATSMHS – Air Traffic Service Message Handling System), which allows data such as flight plans, meteorological data and NOTAMs to be transmitted at high data rates between ground-ground users.